myemma/EmmaSDK/README.md

 # Using the SDK

-Initialize the SDK with your account info:
+Initialize the SDK with your account info (BasicAuth):

     #import "EmmaSDK.h"